Rules

 Any ball played against an opponent, except the goalkeepers, that goes above head height will result in an indirect free kick to the opposing team of the player who last touched the ball.

 Penalty Area Encroachment – No outfield player will be allowed to enter the penalty areas (D’s) unless carried by momentum.
 In the event of an attacking team player entering the area, an indirect free kick will be awarded to the goalkeeper and if a defending team player enters the area a penalty kick is awarded.
-If the goalkeeper leaves the area, an indirect free kick is awarded to the opposing team, moved back to 3 metres from the edge of the ‘D’.
+If the goalkeeper leaves the area, a penalty kick is awarded to the opposing team, moved back to 3 metres from the edge of the ‘D’.

 Back Passes - A goalkeeper is permitted to pick the ball up from a back pass but cannot touch the ball with any part of the body from a consecutive back pass from the same player which will result in an indirect free kick.
 Goalkeepers are permitted to kick the ball from ground or throw the ball under arm only in open play.